 What makes this vanilla cake so soft and moist?

 The first notable ingredient is cornstarch.
-This recipe uses a cake flour substitute (a mixture of all purpose flour and cornstarch – cake flour is actually banned here in New Zealand which is why I can’t just use regular cake flour (to read more about this, check out my cake flour substitute blog post).
+This recipe uses a cake flour substitute, which is a mixture of all purpose flour and cornstarch.
+This is because cake flour is banned here in New Zealand, which is why I can’t just use regular cake flour (to read more about this, check out my cake flour substitute blog post).
 Cake flour has a lower protein content than regular flour, which results in a more tender crumb.
 By substituting some of the flour with cornstarch, you get a similar result to cake flour as cornstarch doesn’t have any gluten, therefore reducing the overall protein content.

 Secondly, this recipe uses oil, vinegar and buttermilk to really amp up the softness!
 Oil is liquid at room temperature, resulting in a moist cake.
 Vinegar and buttermilk help to break down the protein in the flour, resulting in a fluffier cake.
 This is due to the acid in both vinegar and buttermilk.
 For more on the magic of vinegar in baking, click here.

 Another notable step in the mixing method, is the hand mixing at the end of preparing the cake batter.
 This recipe uses an electric mixer at first, but when it comes to folding in the dry ingredients at the end, you want to use your hands.
-By being ‘gentle’ with the flour, you’re going to prevent too much gluten from forming (which is great for things like bread, but we don’t want TOO MUCH gluten in a cake!).
+By being ‘gentle’ with the flour, you’re going to prevent too much gluten from forming, which is great for things like bread, but we don’t want TOO MUCH gluten in a cake!

 Why it took me months to come up with this recipe